Courses

 1 credit, 1 ½ hours per session, 12 hours total

-In this course, students will immerse in an ensemble setting that will work towards achieving experience in understanding the recording (and performing) process from rehearsal to recording, from the perspective of both the studio as well as the at-home musician.
+In this course, students will immerse themselves in an ensemble setting that will work towards achieving experience in understanding the performing and recording process from rehearsal to final performances and recordings.
 Ensemble groups are usually mixed styles and levels of experience.
 Examples of styles include contemporary, jazz, pop and rock, funk/fusion, pop/R&B, salsa/Latin, and world music.
-Students will have the opportunity to experience a state-of-the-art recording studio by recording a song with their ensemble.
-Ensembles will also perform in Berklee Valecia's Lago de Conciertos as a culminating experience.
+Ensembles will also perform in Berklee Valencia's Lago de Conciertos as a culminating experience.

 Cocurricular Activities